woong5115/cisc121Project/README.md

 3. Abstraction

-To make the app simple for users:
+To make the app simple for users

-The user only enters two things:
+The user only enters two things
-✔ A sorted list
+ A sorted list
-✔ A target number
+ A target number

 All internal algorithm details (mid index, half selection, comparisons) are hidden from the user until displayed as easy-to-read text steps.